-- 14. Section XV.E.2.b of the Compact is amended by changing the words "maximum payout percent" from "no more than 100.00 percent" to "no more than 103.0 percent." - 15.
+- 14. Section XV.E.2.b. of the Compact is amended by changing the words "maximum payout percent" from "no more than 100.0 percent" to "no more than 103.0 percent." - 15.
 Section XV.E.7 of the Compact is amended as follows:

-"The display information required paragraph 8 shall be kept under glass or another transparent substance and at no time-may stickers or other removable devices be placed on the machine face, and may be placed on the machine bezel or control panel."
+"The display information required paragraph 8 shall be kept under glass or another transparent substance and may be placed on the machine bezel or control panel."

-16. Section XV.F. of the Compact is deleted in its entirety and replaced as follows:
+16. Section XV.F. of the Compact is amended by deleting it in its entirety and replacing it as follows: